justinledford/05-coders-choice/proposal.md

 ## Outline Structure

-The application will be composed of a front-end command line interface, and a server to receive requests from the interface.
-This server will then handle the task of splitting the attack into multiple processes and nodes.
-There will also be a data store to save and load computed hashes if requested.
+The project will be composed of a front-end command line interface, and a server to receive requests from the interface.
+This server will then handle the task of splitting the attack into multiple processes and supervising these processes, as well as distributing work to remote nodes.
+There will also be a supervised data store to save and load computed hashes if requested by the client.

 If time allows I will attempt to have the computation performed using CUDA on GPU nodes, with Elixir handling the interface and server.